mayankagarwals/Distributed-Opossum/README.md

 Distributed Opossum is an efficient production-ready library for implementing distributed circuit breakers in a microservices architecture.
 It provides a way to protect against cascading failures that can occur when one service fails and causes multiple other services to fail as a result.

-This project builds on top of the amazing work Red hat and team (refer https://github.com/nodeshift/opossum) but it diverges in it's targeted usage patterns.
+This project builds on top of the amazing work by Red hat and team (refer https://github.com/nodeshift/opossum) but it diverges in it's targeted usage patterns.
 Distributed Opossum enhances the power of the project multifold by introducing some constraints explaiend further below.